Email FacebookTwitterMenu burgerClose thin

 7. Options

-An option is a somewhat more advanced or complex way to buy a stock.
+An option is a somewhat more advanced way to buy a stock.
 When you buy an option, you’re purchasing the ability to buy or sell an asset at a certain price at a given time.
 There are two types of options: call options for buying assets and put options for selling assets.

 How you can make money: As an investor, you lock in the price of a stock with the hope that it will go up in value.
 However, the stock could also lose money.
 So if the stock decreases from its initial price, you lose the money from the contract.
 Options are an advanced investing technique and retail investors should exercise caution before using them.